 BLACK LIVES MATTER

 As an organisation, we have been following the BLACK LIVES MATTER movement and we know that we must use our platform to be actively anti-racist now more than ever.
-Systemic racism is prevalent within many British Art Institutions and Galleries - although BAME artists and creatives may be represented on the surface, as many art professionals have pointed out, the leadership teams behind the scenes remain predominantly white.
-We have reflected on this and are determined to dedicate our resources to what we can do in the long-term to support black creatives in Cornwall and within our organisation.
+Systemic racism is prevalent within many British Art Institutions and Galleries - although Black artists and creatives may be represented on the surface, as many art professionals have pointed out, the leadership teams behind the scenes remain predominantly white.
+We continue to reflect on this and are determined to dedicate our resources to what we can do in the long-term to support Black creatives in Cornwall and within our organisation.

-As a not-for-profit community art space, we want to confront the ‘glass ceiling’ in the arts sector and make more room for black voices and creatives within all of our events, exhibitions and long-term leadership.
-We recognise our responsibility to become an accessible, diverse space which uplifts and represents the black community in Cornwall.
+As a not-for-profit community art space, we want to confront the ‘glass ceiling’ in the arts sector and make more room for Black voices and creatives within all of our events, exhibitions and long-term leadership.
+We recognise our responsibility to become an accessible space which uplifts and represents the Black community in Cornwall.

 EVENTS AND EXHIBITIONS

-We are planning to re-open in October which will coincide with Black History Month (BHM).
-The Fish Factory has hosted BHM for many years in the past, but we now realise black history shouldn’t be exclusive to October.
-As an essential part of our shared global history which informs and enriches our present, black history and creativity will be amplified across a larger programme of events to span the entire year and for many years to come.
+The Fish Factory has hosted celebrations annually for BHM for many years in the past, but we realise Black history shouldn’t be exclusive to October.
+As an essential part of our shared global history which informs and enriches our present, Black history and creativity will be amplified across a larger programme of events to span the entire year and for many years to come.
 This does not undermine the importance of Black History Month events and how much there is to learn and share.

 Here are some of our plans;

-● Upon our re-opening, we want it to be known that our space will be available to BAME creatives and artists for exhibitions, events but also for private functions and meetings.
+● We want it to be known that our space is available to Black and Brown creatives and artists for exhibitions and events but also for private functions and meetings.
 We want the Fish Factory to be a safe and accessible space.

-● As soon as possible we want to offer anti-racism and diversity training to all of our staff including cafe and bar workers, curators, studio manager, events manager, cleaner and artists.
+● We have received training in “How to be Actively Anti-racist*” as a team.
+However, this is only the beginning of our journey and we will be following up what we have learned with more training sessions, ongoing discussion and the sharing of resources within our organisation and with our community.
 This also means we need to look at how our team has grown and how we can make space for diversity both within our residing artists, and the crew that runs the space.

-● We will not expect BAME artists to carry out the labour of educating people or making our space more diverse.
-We are here to serve the community and it is our responsibility to give BAME artists in the south-west a platform for expression if and when they want it, not at our demand.
+● We will not expect artists of colour to carry out the labour of educating people or making our space more diverse.
+We are here to serve the community and it is our responsibility to give artists of colour in the south-west a platform for expression if and when they want it, not at our demand.

 ● In light of COVID-19, we are also able to offer/ help to facilitate online exhibitions and virtual events for anyone who is shielding or who lives outside of Cornwall or beyond Penryn.